 These guidelines have been prepared as a reference for those involved in collecting and supplying the data for the Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS-NMDS).
-It should be particularly useful to staff in Australian Government, state and territory departments, and alcohol and other drug treatment agency staff directly involved in the collection and reporting of the data set.
+They should be particularly useful to staff in Australian government, state and territory departments, and alcohol and other drug treatment agency staff directly involved in the collection and reporting of the data set.

-This publication is intended to:
+This publication is intended to provide:

-- provide some history on the collection's development and outline the overall collection process; - provide information about changes and variations made to the data set from the previous year's collection; - provide working definitions of all data elements included in the data set; - provide an up-to-date reference to ensure that the collection can run in a coordinated and timely fashion; and - provide information about the data validation procedures that are undertaken by the Australian Institute of Health and Welfare (AIHW).
+- some history on the collection's purpose and development and to outline the overall collection process - information about changes and variations made to the data set from the previous year's collection - working definitions of all data elements included in the data set - an up-to-date reference to ensure that the collection can run in a coordinated and timely fashion - information about the data validation procedures that are undertaken by the Australian Institute of Health and Welfare (AIHW).